- 4 to 5 large Golden Delicious apples, peeled and sliced (about 2 pounds)

 - In a Dutch oven, combine apples and water.
 Cover and cook slowly until tender.
 Measure 4-1/2 cups apples; return to the pan.
 (Save remaining apple mixture for another use or discard.)

-- Add sugar and butter to pan; bring to a full rolling boil, stirring constantly.
-Quickly stir in pectin; return to a full rolling boil.
-Boil 1 minute, stirring constantly.
+- Stir in sugar and butter.
+Bring to a full rolling boil over high heat, stirring constantly.
+Stir in pectin.
+Continue to boil 1 minute, stirring constantly.

-- Remove from the heat; skim off foam.
+- Remove from heat; skim off foam.
 Stir in spices.
-Carefully ladle hot mixture into hot half-pint jars, leaving 1/4-in. headspace.
-Remove air bubbles; wipe rims and adjust lids.
-Process for 10 minutes in a boiling-water canner.
-Yield: 7 half-pints.
+Carefully ladle hot mixture into seven hot half-pint jars, leaving 1/4-in. headspace.
+Remove air bubbles and adjust headspace, if necessary, by adding hot mixture.
+Wipe rims.
+Center lids on jars; screw on bands until fingertip tight.